-You can apply for units in a Fund by completing the Application Form attached to the PDS and returning it to us with the required payment.
+You can apply for units in a Fund by completing the relevant Application Form (currently found at the back of the PDS and online when available) and returning it to us with the required payment.
 You can make a standing application for units, which means you apply for units in a Fund or Funds for an amount per frequency option that you choose, by direct debit, without filling out a new Application Form.